mzahana/indoor-nav-at-risclab/software-in-the-loop-joystick-flight.md

 ```
 rostopic echo /mavros/imu/data
 ```
+you should see the ```imu``` data changing.

+Now, you can monitor the dorne's states and control it via a mavros node. in this tutorial, we are going to control the quadcopter's position via a joystick.
+There is a flight mode in PX4 autopilot which is called **OFFBOARD** mode.
+This mode allows the autopilot to accept specific external commands such as position setpoints, velocity, and attitude setpoints.
+You cannot mix between
 ## Joystick Package Installation & Usage

 This package is needed to interface a joystick to ROS.
 To install this package, simply execute the following command in the terminal.